 This is where musicians become everything they’ve dreamed.

-Our degrees span all music professions, from education to performance to therapy.
-We also have minors in music and jazz studies.
+Our degrees and minors span all realms of music, from education to performance to therapy.

 - A prestigious Purdue degree